 Currently two fintech companies have applied for full-service national bank charters.

 One is Robinhood Markets, which aborted an earlier attempt to launch a banking operation to compliment its mobile app, using insurance coverage from the Securities Investor Protection Corp.
 The attempt was dropped after SIPC made it clear that it only covered money slated to be used to buy securities, not funds held as deposits.
 In April 2019 Robinhood applied for a full-service national banking charter.
+(Update: In late November 2019, the company dropped its application.)

 The other is Varo, which initially considered going for an OCC special purpose charter but then decided to apply for a full-service charter.
 Varo has preliminary approval from OCC and awaits approval of its FDIC deposit insurance application.
 Below, we look at how Lending Club, the online marketplace consumer loan platform, is exploring chartering options.